Are you confused about the expiry date on gift vouchers law?

 For other countries, the laws around expiration dates can get a little complicated.

 US companies, for example, need to comply with the federal gift card law.
-Which has introduced a mandatory minimum expiry date of 5 years.
+Which has introduced a mandatory minimum gift card expiry date of 5 years.
 However, US companies selling experience gift vouchers are exempt from the 5-year expiration date law.
 See how it gets confusing?
 Now consider how individual state law affects this!
 See our post on gift card expiration date federal law for a much more in-depth explanation on the US law in particular.

 Upcoming bills for gift vouchers expiry date law